AVMCMC/AuxiliaryVariationalMCMC/README.md

 and thus out of the typical set.
 In our case, we perform the random perturbation in the low-dimensional auxiliary space and our variational distribution ensures that this move remains within the manifold of high density.

-The process is depicted in the cartoon below.
+The process is depicted in the cartoon below, which shows that we map from the target space down to a low dimensional auxiliary space, where we perturb before being mapped to a new more distant point in the target space.
+The variational distributions ensure that both x and x' are in regions of high probability mass.

 ![cartoon](figs/cartoon.png)